 Also, you should keep an eye on the contract duration.
-The contract doesn’t have to be unlimited, but it should not be shorter than 1 year.
+The contract doesn’t have to be unlimited, but it should not be shorter than one year.

 Job position & description

 The job position and description should be in line with the education of your employee.
 In our experience, nothing is impossible, but it's much easier to obtain a work permit if education and job are somehow related.
 Last year, we supported a candidate who was a learned cook but got hired as a senior developer.
 The process worked, but it's recommended not to stretch it too far.

 Know the chances before you hire